Pet Insurance policies are underwritten by Independence American Insurance Company.

 We also offer plans that can be customized to the unique needs of your purebred cat and purebred dog.
 You can even visit any licensed veterinary specialist, worldwide, to treat your pet’s hereditary conditions.

-Choose Figo Pet Insurance for your best friend and start protecting your pet’s health today.
+Choose Figo Pet Insurance and start protecting your pet’s health today.